-Sure, there are plenty of fantastic brokers that still carry around a briefcase, wear a suit every day and focus completely on the relationship side of the business.
-However, many of them aren’t up-to-date on the latest benefits options or technology.
+If your company is adding or re-evaluating health or dental benefits, working with a broker can simplify the process for all parties.
+However, not all are up-to-date on the latest benefits options or technology.
 And if you’re reading this post, you clearly care about innovation and making the best benefits decisions for your company.
-So I’m going to show you how to find the best benefits broker / consultant / advisor that fits your company.
+So I’m going to show you how to find the best benefits broker/consultant/advisor that fits your company.

 In my previous post, I laid out a framework to compare a traditional benefits broker vs. HR technology platforms, so if you’re reading this post, I assume that you’re at least interested in learning more about how to find the right broker.
 If not, I suggest reading the other post first.

-Given that this is the 3rd part in the series, you may have read the second post on selecting a HR tech platform.
-If so, these first few points should look familiar, but with the angle of working with a traditional benefits broker.
-Here’s what I suggest as the first three steps in identifying the right benefits broker for your company.
+Given that this is the third part in the series, you may have read the second post on selecting a HR tech platform.
+If so, these first few points should look familiar, but from the angle of working with a traditional benefits broker.
+Here’s what I suggest as the first steps in identifying the right benefits broker for your company.

 - Access to the widest set of carriers and other vendors to maximize choice